-Be sure to think carefully about the specifics of your proposed project — the more well-defined your project is, the easier it will be to find a consultant that can meet your needs.
+Think carefully about the specifics of your proposed project.
+The more well-defined your project is, the easier it will be to find a consultant that can meet your needs.

-But wait!
-It’s important to also consider whether your nonprofit board is on board for bringing on that type of help.
-Since they’ll be the ones funding your project, you’ll need their approval!
+It’s important to also consider whether your nonprofit board is good with bringing on that type of help.
+Since they’ll be the ones funding your project, you’ll need their approval.

-You’ve figured out the goals you want to work towards and your board is behind you.
-Now, it’s time to figure out exactly what services your organization would benefit from the most.
+So you’ve figured out the goals you want to work toward, and your board is behind you.
+Now it’s time to figure out exactly what services your organization would benefit from the most.

 Typically, fundraising consultants offer the following services: